 If your vehicle had to be towed because of a mechanical breakdown, the cost of the tow is generally covered if you purchased Roadside Assistance coverage.
 For North Carolina policyholders, the cost of the tow is generally covered if you purchased towing and labor coverage.

-In most states, including those listed below, Safeco1 will pay or reimburse a Medical Provider’s2 charge for medical treatment, medical service, medication or prosthesis covered by the Medical Payments or Personal Injury Protection coverage provided by your auto policy by paying (subject to applicable policy limits) the lowest of (a) the billed charge, (b) the 80th percentile charge indicated by the FAIRHealth medical-charge database for similar services in the same geographic area, (c) the amount authorized by a state mandated fee schedule or by another applicable law or regulation, or (d) the amount authorized by a written preferred-provider network or organization agreement to which the Medical Provider2 is a party.
-Safeco pays claims in this manner to comply with state regulations and policy language and to conserve insureds’ limited PIP and MedPay benefits.
+In most states, including those listed below, Liberty Mutual Safeco will pay or reimburse a Medical Provider's charge for medical treatment, medical service, medication or prosthesis covered by the Medical Payments and/or Personal Injury Protection coverage provided by a personal auto policy by paying (subject to applicable policy limits) the lowest of (a) the billed charge, (b) the 80th percentile charge indicated by the FAIRHealth medical-charge database for similar services in the same geographic area, (c) the amount authorized by a state mandated fee schedule or by another applicable law or regulation, or (d) the amount authorized by a written preferred-provider network or organization agreement to which the Medical Provider is a party.
+Liberty Mutual Safeco pays claims in this manner to comply with state regulations and policy language and to conserve insureds' limited PIP and MedPay benefits.